-My argument in what follows will proceed in four stages.
-To begin, in Section 2, I compare the challenges that Glaucon and Adeimantus raise against Socrates' view of justice and explain how each brother wants something distinctive from Socrates as part of a defense of the just life.
-Section 3 then explores as a hypothetical exercise how different the argument of the Republic would look if Adeimantus' speech in Book 2 were missing and Socrates' work consisted only in responding to Glaucon.
-I suggest that in the absence of Adeimantus' challenge, Socrates could answer Glaucon's challenge with the theory of human psychology he puts forward in Book 4 and his analysis of unjust soul types in Books 8 and 9, leaving the rest of the dialogue otiose.
+answer Glaucon's challenge with the theory of human psychology he puts forward in Book 4 supplemented by his analysis of unjust soul types in Books 8 and 9, leaving the rest of the dialogue otiose.
 Were it not for Adeimantus, many of the most memorable portions of the Republic-the city/soul analogy, the construction of an ideal city, the discussion of poetry, as well as the epistemological and metaphysical stretches of the work-would be dispensable.

-In Section 4, I provide a reading of Adeimantus' challenge to Socrates where his main objection concerns the way in which stories ($\lambda \circ \gamma \circ i$, 362e2, 363c5) and what people say have the power to shape our understanding of justice and our predispositions to act justly.3 My focus here is on what Myles Burnyeat has termed "political institutions" in a wide sense, where these include (critically in Books 2 and 3) sources of education and enculturation in civic life such as poetry and music, but also more generally "all the influences, all the ideas, images, and practices, that make up the culture of a society."4 Section 5 concludes the paper by exploring how Adeimantus' objection relates to other aspects of the argument of the Republic.
+In Section 4, I provide a reading of Adeimantus' challenge to Socrates where his main objection concerns the way in which stories ($\lambda \acute{o} \gamma o \iota$, 362e2, 363c5) and what people say have the power to shape our understanding of justice and our predispositions to act justly.3 My focus here is on what Myles Burnyeat has termed "political institutions" in a wide sense, where these include (critically in Books 2 and 3) sources of education and enculturation in civic life such as poetry and music, but also more generally "all the influences, all the ideas, images, and practices, that make up the culture of a society."
+Section 5 concludes the paper by exploring how Adeimantus' objection relates to other aspects of the argument of the Republic.
 At the level of psychology, Adeimantus' challenge highlights the power of unreflective and prereflective cognition and its influence on our value judgments.
 At the level of epistemology, his contribution calls attention to the sources of our judgments and convictions, which become the object of Socrates' focus in the middle books of the Republic.
 Adeimantus' challenge thus prefigures much of the argument of the dialogue.
 Without it, I propose, the integrated way in which Plato investigates issues in ethics, politics, psychology, epistemology, and metaphysics would make much less sense.

-2. What Does Adeimantus Want?
+II What Does Adeimantus Want?

 Coming on the heels of Glaucon's intervention in Book 2 of the Republic at 357a-362c, Adeimantus' speech at 362d-367e is usually sidelined in the secondary literature.
-Allan Bloom's commentary on the text contains one of the more careful character studies of the two brothers
+Allan Bloom's commentary on the text contains one of the more careful character studies of the two brothers and the roles they each play as the discussion unfolds.
+Each of them, Bloom observes, poses a different problem for Socrates that needs its own reply.5 Still, in comparing their participation in the dialogue, Bloom states that "Glaucon, with his manly intransigence, makes the most important contribution of the two interlocutors; he gives the conversation its power and its height."
+Julia Annas similarly holds that Adeimantus' addition to Glaucon's objection in Book 2